Saturday, September 20, 2025

 Below is the City planners' recommendation for garden suites facing onto Craven Road:

-The recommendation is to increase the "rear yard" setback of a Parkmount lot, which is also a "front yard" on Craven, from the standard 1.5 metres of a normal garden suite, to 2.6 metres, matching the average front yard setback on the other side of Craven Road.
+This shifts the setback from the standard 1.5 metres to 2.6 metres, matching the average front yard setback on the other side of Craven Road.

-A facing distance of 11.0 metres is also, the slide points out, consistent with the City's low-rise design guidelines.
+The resulting facing distance of 11.0 metres is also, the slide points out, consistent with the City's low-rise design guidelines.
 You can see these in the illustration and table below:

-Townhouse and Low-Rise Apartment Guidelines, 4.2 Facing Distances and Setbacks |
+Townhouse and Low-Rise Apartment Guidelines, 4.2 Facing Distances and Setbacks

-In addition to the distance recommendation, the planners also recommend encouraging architects to design garden suites in Parkmount's back yards with an understanding that they are, in fact, also fronting on Craven.
+In addition to the distance recommendation, the planners also recommend encouraging architects to design garden suites in Parkmount's backyards with an understanding that they are, in fact, also fronting on Craven.

-The "back wall" of the garden suite could be made to look like the front of a house, with windows and doors instead of a blank wall, and landscaping to give a sense of a "front yard".
+The "rear wall" of the garden suite could be made to look like the front of a house, with windows and doors instead of a blank wall, and landscaping to give a sense of a "front yard".

 The "On Craven Road" Blog Non-Hot-Take